Agriculture, countryside and conservation

 Agriculture

-This subtopic considers key policy and legislation in relation to agriculture and the environment, the development of agricultural policy in the UK, nitrate pollution and diffuse pollution, the use of agricultural land to provide biodiversity net gain, ecosystem services and the development of natural capital.
-Protection of species and habitats and the countryside environment is also covered, including conservation covenants, tree preservation orders (TPO) and protections for trees and hedgerows.
+This subtopic considers key policy and legislation in relation to agriculture and the environment, the development of agricultural policy in England and Wales, nitrate pollution and diffuse pollution, the use of agricultural land to provide biodiversity net gain (BNG), ecosystem services and the development of natural capital.
+Protection of species and habitats and the

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.